daryna-hnidash/job-finder-app/README.md

 ## Technologies Used
 - Next.js 14 with TypeScript: Main framework for building the application.
 - Tailwind CSS: Used for styling the application.
-Basic styles should be used to ensure readability and structure.
 - Formik with Yup: Used for form handling and validation.
 - Axios with SWR Hooks (useSWR): Used for making queries to the LetScrape API and handling data fetching.